sevagh/freemusicdemixer.com/docs/index.md

 ## Latest news

+* Add piano and guitar stems with Demucs 6-source, and rename karaoke stem to instrumental
+* Added max memory option to run Demucs faster with multi-threading; deprecate UMX
 * Added a new AI model, Demucs v4 Hybrid Transformer, with higher separation quality
-* Add batch demix job for folder of songs
-* First launch with AI model Open-Unmix UMXL using custom quantized + compressed weights and streaming LSTM

 ## Disclaimers!

 * You can only use the outputs of these models for non-commercial applications
-* The task is CPU and memory intensive (up to 4 GB), please be patient!
-Very very large tracks may still crash!
+* If you experience crashes, try different max memory settings!
 * Please open a [GitHub Issue](https://github.com/sevagh/free-music-demixer/issues) or e-mail me directly (sevagh+freemdx at protonmail dot com) for any bugs or feature requests
 * Input files can be almost any audio format, but the outputs are always stereo wav files @ 44100 Hz